dmsuehir/transformers/docs/source/en/perf_train_cpu_many_k8s.md

 The PyTorchJob yaml used in this example can be used as a template to run your own script and workload.
 Swap in your container image along with the python script and training parameters to the yaml file.

-For a more detailed example, out this [blog post (TBD)](TBD) that uses a Kubernetes cluster to fine tune [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf).
+For a more detailed example, check out this [blog post (TBD)](TBD) that uses a Kubernetes cluster to fine tune [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf).